RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 # Usage

-Imaging you already have an Alexa skill and you would like to port it to Cortana or Google Assistant.
+Imagine you already have an Alexa skill and you would like to port it to Cortana or Google Assistant.
 Here are examples of files that you will have for your Alexa skill (these are NOT complete files, you can find the complete sample files in the test directory):